anatori/cts_peak_gene/README.md

 4. `n_ctrl_other_1000x.npy` files for n={0,11} corresponding to correlation of control peaks to focal gene across all esamples EXCLUDING focal cell type *n*.

 All of which can be found in my folder, `home/asprieto/10x_testing`.

+# Methods Demo Notebook

+The `methods_demo.ipynb` file contains examples of how to use some of the methods functions to carry out a mini `ctar` analysis!
+The following files are required for the notebook: `pbmc10k_csc.h5mu`, which is just the same as the original `pbmc10k.h5mu` file but the matrices are converted into `sp.csc_matrix` to save time.